BlockBuilderJoe/BlockBuilder-API/README.md

 ### BlockBuilders AI API Usage Guide

 ## What is it?

-A demo of a series of APIs that are ChatGPT based Minecraft Experts.
-It can build and write commands for you!
+A ChatGPT powered Minecraft expert that can build and write commands for you. 🤯

 This is the backbone of BlockBuilder AI (coming soon)